Arthur Scaife: Biography

 Arthur Hodgkin Scaife was born circa 1855 in Melbourne, Australia, the only son of Reginald and Amy Scaife.
 He was educated in England at Bradfield College, in Berkshire.
 Scaife chose banking and insurance as a career.
 He held an appointment in Constantinople for 18 years, rising to general manager of the New York Life Insurance Company.
 He also spent time in India and the Far East.
 In 1892, he and his wife travelled across North America to Vancouver.
 Scaife had the intention of setting up a branch of the New York insurance company.

 In Victoria, he became in 1894 the first editor of the weekly newspaper The Province, holding that position for three and a half years.
 A column on newspaper history wrote that "his caustic style and absolute fearlessness in the puncturing of pretentious bubbles soon won for the new publication a wide circulation."
 In 1894 as well, Scaife began creating synoptical charts for the teaching of history in schools, the first chart depicting English history.
 Three years later, he took the position of managing director for the Comparative Synoptical Chart Company in Toronto.
 His charts were financially successful, and in 1898, he left Toronto to reside in England.

 In London, Scaife again became an agent for the New York Life Insurance Company before joining Confederation Life at Bush House.
 While living at Chertsey, in 1912 he was appointed justice of the peace for Surrey.
 He assumed a local leadership role in the Liberal party.
 In the second half of the First World War he lived in Pimlico.
 Scaife died in a nursing home in Chiswick on 2 April 1934 at the age of 78 years.
-He was survived by his wife, four sons and two daughtes.
+He was survived by his wife, four sons and two daughters.